Chrongle/ESOWStrangler/README.md

 How to use:

-    - Run the Docker Compose file to get the latest images and run them with: "docker-compose -f docker-compose-prod.yml up -d"
+    - Run the Docker Compose file inside 'ESOWStrangler' to get the latest images and run them with: "docker-compose -f docker-compose-prod.yml up -d"
     - Open the application by opening "eshopwebmvc" on http://localhost:5106/

 Notes: